May

 Will I receive session recordings?

-Can I bring my child(ren) to the event?
+Can I bring my child(ren)?

-The conference is designed for adults and professionals.
-Children under 16 may attend only with a purchased ticket and must be accompanied and supervised by a ticket-holding adult.
-No childcare services are provided on-site.
+This event is designed for adults so you can fully engage with the content.Children under 16 may attend with a purchased ticket but must be accompanied and supervised by a ticket-holding adult.
+No childcare is provided.

 Are tickets refundable?